 Should there be a category in which there has not been an entry of sufficient quality then the Organisers reserve the right not to award a winning entry to that category.

-The judging of the shortlisted entries will take place in March 2017, and the winners announced at the Awards Evening Reception in April 2017.
+The judging of the shortlisted entries will take place in March 2022, and the winners announced in April 2022.

-The title of Pink Lady® Food Photographer of the Year 2017 will be awarded to the single image judged to be the most striking and memorable of all the category winning entries.
+The title of Pink Lady® Food Photographer of the Year 2022 will be awarded to the single image judged to be the most striking and memorable of all the eligible category winning entries.

-The overall winner of the title of Pink Lady® Food Photographer of the Year 2017 will receive £5000.
+The overall winner of the title of Pink Lady® Food Photographer of the Year 2022 will receive £5000 GBP.

 We understand that entrants and later shortlisted finalists will be very excited about submitting their entry or being shortlisted.
-However, under no circumstances should any reference or link be made to images uploaded onto social media sites being entered to Pink Lady® Food Photographer of the Year 2017 including but not limited to: Twitter, Facebook, Instagram, Pinterest, YouTube, Blogs etc. The reasons for this are:
+However, once images have been submitted to the competition, under no circumstances should any reference or link be made on social media sites to those images being entered to Pink Lady® Food Photographer of the Year, including but not limited to: Twitter, Facebook, Instagram, Pinterest, YouTube, Blogs etc. The reasons for this are:

 2) Secondly, and perhaps more importantly to the artist, uploading the entries onto social media platforms gives away your exclusive rights to control where, how, and by whom your work is used.
 If you would like to know more about this visit: http://artists-bill-of-rights.com/guides/social-networks-a-competitions

 Pink Lady® Food Photographer of the Year is proud to support the Artist’s Bill of Rights and works in accordance with the conditions they expect organisers to follow.

 Each winner and runner up entrant agrees to participate in publicity related to the competition and to the use of their name and a photograph of both themselves and their entered image(s) for the use of advertising the competition and exhibition.
 There will be no extra payment for this.